MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/MyA-Adoption/Adopt-Learning-Modules.md

 * Links to articles to learn more about specific topics
 * Fun behavioral-science lessons

-The following MyAnalytics modules can help you learn more about how to track and analyze your focus hours, meetings, email, and after hours data.
+The following MyAnalytics modules can help you learn more about how to track and analyze your focus hours, meetings, email, and after-hours data.
 You can also find lessons on how to maintain important relationships in your network in these modules.

 [MyAnalytics Focus hours](MyAnalytics-focus-hours-september-2018.pdf)